openedx/edx-platform/docs/en_us/olx/source/directory-structure.rst

 ************************

 Starting out, it is easiest to create your courseware structure in a single file, the ``course.xml file``.

-This file may contain your entire course, but in most cases, it is convenient to split out large chunks of content into individual files.
-This is typically done either at the level of large components, such as either problems or homework assignments.
+This file can contain your entire course, but in most cases, it is convenient to split out large chunks of content into individual files.
+This is typically done either at the level of large components, such as problems or homework assignments.

-Currently, Studio, on export, places each component in its own file.
-MIT ODL and edX have scripts which rechunk the file structure in different ways.
+Currently, when Studio exports a course, it places each component in its own file.

 For example, the edX Platform contains a directory called `manual-testing-complete`_ that contains a course with all component